craftplugins/embed/README.md

 ## Installation

-To install Essence, copy the `essence/` folder into `craft/plugins/`, and then go to Settings > Plugins and click the “Install” button next to “Essence”.
+1. Copy the `essence/` folder into `craft/plugins/`
+2. Go to Settings → Plugins and click the “Install” button next to “Essence”

 ## Usage